Discover Swiss Financial Secrets That Maximize Your Money!

 The goal of wiLLBe as a savings account is to get the most interest rate with the lowest limits.
 So, we should not compare the other fees or features because they are not relevant here.

 For instance, we can compare wiLLBe and Neon.
-Neon only has an interest rate of 0.75% up to 25’000 CHF.
+Neon only has an interest rate of 0.50% up to 25'000 CHF and 0.25% above that (as of July 2024).
 This is lower than wiLLBe and has a lower threshold.
 Moreover, you are limited to 50’000 CHF of monthly withdrawal.
 Both will be free.
 So, wiLLBe is better than Neon as a savings account.

 We can also compare wiLLBe and Yuh.
-Yuh has an interest rate of 1.0% and an interest rate of up to 100’000 CHF.
+Yuh currently has an interest rate of 0.75% (as of October 2024).
 Both apps are free and have no withdrawal limits.
 Again, wiLLBe is better than Yuh as a savings account.

 As a savings account, wiLLBe is a great candidate.
 I do not know of a better account available in Switzerland.
 However, some people will likely not like that it is not Swiss.